AkshayKumar22A/Data-Structures-Algorithms/README.md

 ## About

-This repository contains Python implementations of popular data structures and algorithms, along with explanations, dry runs, edge case analysis, and time/space complexity breakdowns.
-Each topic is organized in its own folder, and many problems include Jupyter notebooks for interactive learning.
+This repository contains Python implementations of popular data structures and algorithms, with:
+- Detailed explanations for each problem
+- Step-by-step dry runs
+- Edge case and complexity analysis
+- Jupyter notebooks for interactive learning
+Each notebook and solution follows a consistent format:
+1. **Problem Statement**
+2. **Intuition and Approach**
+3. **Code Explanation in Details**
+4. **Dry Run**
+5. **Edge Cases**
+6. **Time and Space Complexity**
+This helps you understand not just the code, but the reasoning and trade-offs behind each solution.

 ---